Personal Data

 Direct identifiers.
 These are information that can directly point out and identify an individual, such as address, social security number, bank accounts, or an email address.

 Indirect or quasi identifiers.
 These are data that can, when combined with other pieces of data, lead to the identification of an individual.
-Examples include date of birth, age, gender, geographic location (like a ZIP or postal code), marital status, or details about events (e.g., admission dates, procedure codes).
+Examples include date of birth, age, gender, geographic location (like a ZIP or postal code), marital status, or details about events (e.g., hospital admission dates).

 In a research context, this means that even datasets without names or email addresses can contain personal data.
-A dataset with age, gender, postal code, and occupation might seem harmless - but if someone knows that a particular person participated in your study, they might be able to single them out using just these variables.
+A dataset with age, gender, postal code, and occupation might seem harmless - but in the case of rare occupations, an attacker might be able to single individuals out using just these variables.
 This is especially relevant for smaller or more specialized samples (e.g., employees of a specific company, students in a specific program) where combinations of demographic variables become more unique.
 It is also relevant when your data contains grouped observations - for example, couples, families, or school classes - since group members share certain attributes and may use their knowledge about other members to identify them in the dataset.

 Special Types of Personal Data